jojusuar/Harmonify/README.md

-Harmonify is a music harmony engine with the following capabilities:
+Harmonify is a web browser-based music harmony engine with the following capabilities:

 NONE AT THE MOMENT